insomniac-eeper/BTTDRichDiscordPresence/README.md

 ## Getting things to build

-- Modify GameDir in Common.props to point to your game install location
+- Modify GameDir in Common.props to point to your game installation location
   - I should move this to csproj.user at some point...
 - Download [v2.5.6 of the discord GameSDK](https://discord.com/developers/docs/game-sdk/getting-started).
   - Place the csharp library files into external/discordsdk/csharp